-Public Housing Authorities (PHAs) with the legal authority to develop, own, modernize and operate a public housing development in accordance with the 1937 Act, under an Annual Contributions Contract (ACC), are eligible to apply.
-A PHA that is troubled or under the direction of HUD is eligible for funding, provided the PHA is in compliance with any current Memorandum of Agreement or Recovery Agreement.
+Public Housing Authorities with the legal authority to develop, own, modernize and operate a public housing development in accordance with the 1937 Act.
+Tribes and tribally designated housing entities (TDHEs), nonprofit organizations, and resident associations are not eligible to apply.
+PHAs that are troubled or under the direction of HUD or a court-appointed receiver are eligible for funding, provided the agency is in compliance with any current Memorandum of Agreement or Recovery Agreements.